Scarborough, Ontario: Roads and highways

 Eglinton Avenue is a major east–west roadway that passes through Scarborough.

 The district's arterial roads are laid out on a grid system of north–south and east–west, corresponding to the concession roads of the original township, laid out to facilitate the establishment of farming communities.
 Kingston Road and Danforth Avenue were laid out prior to surveying the township, and both run diagonally in a southwest–northeast direction across the south end of Scarborough.

 From north to south, the major east–west arterial roads are Steeles Avenue, Finch Avenue, Sheppard Avenue, Ellesmere Road, Lawrence Avenue, Eglinton Avenue and St. Clair Avenue.
 From west to east, the major north–south arterial roads are Victoria Park Avenue, Pharmacy Avenue, Warden Avenue, Birchmount Road, Kennedy Road, Midland Avenue, Brimley Road, McCowan Road, Bellamy Road North, Markham Road, Scarborough Golf Club Road, Neilson Road, Morningside Avenue, Meadowvale Road and Port Union Road.

 Kingston Road was formerly Ontario Highway 2, and was the main highway through the district until the building of Highway 401, which runs east–west across the district, with six to eight lanes in each direction.
 The short, minor freeway Highway 2A runs parallel to Lake Ontario in the eastern part of Scarborough.

 Water infrastructure

 Scarborough's drinking water is supplied by the R.C.
 Harris Filtration Plant, situated at the southwest boundary of the district.

 Scarborough's drinking water is supplied by the R.C.
 Harris Filtration Plant at the foot of Victoria Park Avenue and the F. J. Horgan Filtration Plant.
 The F. J. Horgan Filtration Plant was built in 1979 and was formerly known as the 'Easterly Plant'.
 Upgrades completed in 2011 allow it to process up to 800 megalitres per day and it will also be the first plant to replace chlorine with ozone as its primary cleansing method.
 Wastewater for Scarborough is treated at the Highland Creek Treatment Plant.
 This plant was constructed in 1954 and started processing in 1956.
 It has undergone continual expansion to meet ongoing demand.

+In popular culture

+Catherine Hernandez's 2017 novel Scarborough centres on the coming of age of three children living in the Galloway Road neighbourhood of Scarborough.

+Scarborough is a 2021 adaptation of the novel Scarborough.

+Brother is an adaption of the novel of the same name, also set in the Galloway Road neighbourhood.

+Morningside is a 2024 film about seven characters who meet at a community centre in Scarborough.